Putin-linked businessman admits interference in US elections - ExBulletin

 It was the second major admission in recent months by the 61-year-old businessman, who has ties to Russian President Vladimir Putin.
 Prigozhin has previously sought to keep his activities under the radar and now seems increasingly interested in gaining political clout although his goal in doing so was not immediately clear.

+White House press secretary Karine Jean-Pierre said Monday that Prigozhins’ comments tell us nothing new or surprising.

+It is well known and well documented in the public domain that entities associated with Yevgeny Prigozhin have sought to influence elections around the world, including in the United States.
+The United States has worked to expose and counter Russia’s malign influence efforts as we discover them, she said, noting that Yevgeny has been sanctioned by the United States, the United Kingdom and the European Union.

-A senior US administration official who was not authorized to publicly discuss Prigozhins’ remarks and who therefore spoke on condition of anonymity said: Although we do not speculate on his specific motivations, we know that the efforts of Russia include promoting narratives aimed at undermining democracy and sowing division and discord.
-It’s no surprise that Russia is highlighting its attempted efforts and fabricating a story about its successes on the eve of election day.
+Part of Russia’s efforts includes promoting narratives aimed at undermining democracy and sowing division and discord.
+It is no surprise that Russia shines a light on their attempted efforts and fabricates a story about their successes on the eve of an election, she added.

 In September, Prigozhin also publicly stated that he was behind the mercenary force of the Wagner Group, which he had also previously denied and spoke openly about his involvement in the 8-month Russian war in Ukraine.
 The military contractor has also sent its forces to places like Syria and sub-Saharan Africa.